 In view of this, Syno is in the final phases of preparation of a Business continuity and recovery plan.

 Syno activities may be suspended, terminated, but only temporarily.
 Following the estimated Business continuity and recovery plan, Syno shall be able to ensure quick return and continuance of its operational activities. to.
 The main purpose of the Business continuity and recovery plan shall be to ensure uninterrupted activity of Syno and identify actions and responsibilities in order to protect against threats and if threats occur, how to eliminate the consequences of threats.

 In adherence to the best practises on information security, Syno has assigned the following Chief information security officer (CISO):

 If you would like to contact Syno CISO, you have questions related to the information security or other matters related to information security, please contact by e-mail email@example.com and in part “Subject” indicate “CISO”.

 Information security includes three main aspects:

-In order to ensure the confidentiality, integrity and availability of information processed by the SynoInt, SynoInt is in process creating information security management system.
+In order to ensure the confidentiality, integrity and availability of information processed by the Syno, Syno is in the process of creating an information security management system.

-SynoInt intends to open information security management system in first part of 2019 and start certifying according to ISO 27001 (LST ISO/IEC 27001:2013) until at the end of first part of 2019.
+Syno intends to open the information security management system in the second part of 2021 and start certifying according to ISO 27001 (LST ISO/IEC 27001:2013) by the end of 2022.